alban-gerome/adobe-analytics/duckface.md

 Imagine you want to inspect an element and see if it's tracked.
 If the page element is tracked indeed you will see plenty of HTML5 data- attributes starting with "data-duckface".

 It's hard too read so point at the element with your mouse and try Shift + Right-Click instead.
 It will show these attributes and their values as a nice table in the Javascript console.

+You can click on the column headers of that table to reorder the rows of that table.
 Again, this only works on Chrome.

 [Back to the table of contents](#Table-of-contents)